microsoft/WhatTheHack/xxx-MasteringLinux/Coach/Solution-08.md

 root student omsagent nxautomation anna mary peter rick"
 ```

-3. Create a script that adds two integers requested from the user
+3. Create a script that adds two integers requested from the user and print the sum

 `student@vm01:~$ vim sum.sh`